cgreenhalgh/opensharingtoolkit-mediahub/docs/serverfarm.md

 - `nginx-etc/conf` - location for e.g. htpasswd file, mounted on `/etc/nginx/conf`
 - `nginx-etc/sites-available` - location for `default` nginx server config, mounted on `/etc/nginx/sites-available`
 - `nginx-etc/mediahub-servers` - location for Form Server nginx configs, mounted on `/etc/nginx/mediahub-servers`

+There will also be a subdirectory `INSTANCENAME/public` in the top-level static web content directory `nginx-public-html`, which will be mounted on `/usr/share/nginx/html/public` (this will normally be directly served by the front-end nginx server, even if the instance is stopped).

 ## Use of docker